 Just because someone stays by your side (imagine those couples who have been married for 50 plus years), doesn’t mean that it is a good thing.
 That doesn’t mean your fear of abandonment or abandonment issues won’t be triggered.

-Just because someone stays with you for 50 years doesn’t mean you don’t resent each other, because you’ve been stripping each other of value and abusing each other for half a century.
-(No no, never known a couple like that….or have I?)
+Just because someone stays with you for 50 years doesn’t mean you don’t resent each other.
+Because you’ve been stripping each other of value and abusing each other for half a century.

 I think we’ve all known a couple like that.
 If you think about it, I’m sure you have too.

 It’s not that we need someone to never leave or be away from us.

-It’s more that we need to value our sadness (sadness related to the void left by a man when he’s away on his mission for example), in order to be in love.
-In order to be feminine.
-In order to be a woman.
+It’s more that we need to value our sadness (sadness related to the void left by a man when he’s away on his mission for example).

 Sometimes it may be.
 But not if you want deep polarity and deep intimacy; not if you do want a man to be attached to you, too.